-In Ireland, compliance with regulation is monitored and evaluated by the HPRA in accordance with EU legislation and regulations which includes EMA expectations and requirements.
-HPRA as the national competent authority has the requisite authority for oversight of regulation of the pharmaceutical industry.
-They regularly inspect manufacturers of medicines in order to ensure compliance with Good Manufacturing Practice standards.
+In Ireland, compliance with regulatory requirements is monitored and evaluated by the HPRA in accordance with EU legislation and regulations which include EMA expectations and requirements.
+The HPRA as the national competent authority has the requisite statutory authority for oversight of the regulation of the pharmaceutical, medical device and IVD industries and is active in its role of ensuring regulatory compliance by stakeholders.

 9. What is the potential range of penalties for noncompliance?

-The Irish Medicines Board Act 1995 (as amended, 1955 Act), provides for the HPRA (formally known as the Irish Medicines Board) to appoint authorised officers and gives a wide range of investigatory powers that may be exercised in the course of an investigation, inspection or any other function undertaken under the 1995 Act or any other Regulations made under the Act.
+The Irish Medicines Board Act 1995 (as amended by the Irish Medicines Board (Miscellaneous Provisions) Act 2006)(the 1995 Act), provides for the HPRA (formally known as the Irish Medicines Board) to appoint authorised officers who have a wide range of investigatory powers that may be exercised in the course of an investigation, inspection or any other function undertaken under the 1995 Act or the various regulations made under the 1995 Act.

-If an offence is committed by a body corporate with the consent, connivance or by the negligence of a director, manager or other officer if the body corporate, that person may be personally liable.
+If an offence is committed by a body corporate with the consent, connivance or by the negligence of a director, manager or other officer of the body corporate, that person may also be found to be personally liable in respect of that offence.
 The HPRA carry out investigations relating to illegal supply, manufacture or advertising of health products and they prosecute where they have detected a significant risk to public health or where compliance cannot be achieved or if there are other aggravating factors.
-They liaise with other national agencies including the police and Customs as well as with their international counterparts.
+They also liaise with other national agencies including the police and Customs as well as with their international counterparts where necessary.

-The IPHA has a self-regulatory code, and if signatories breach the Code of Practice for the Pharmaceutical Industry (Pharmaceutical Code), the IPHA Council can opt for a range of penalties including (but not limited to), reprimanding the company for breach of the Pharmaceutical Code, ask the company to cease the practice which brought them into breach and recommend to the IPHA Board of Directors that the company be suspended or expelled from the IPHA.
+The IPHA also operates a self-regulatory code, the Code of Practice for the Pharmaceutical Industry (the IPHA Code), which IPHA members undertake to adhere to.
+In cases of proven breaches of the IPHA Code by members, the IPHA Council can opt for a range of penalties including (but not limited to), reprimanding the member company for breach of the IPHA Code; asking the member company to cease the practice which brought them into breach; and/or recommending to the IPHA Board of Directors that the member company be suspended or expelled from the IPHA.
 They may also opt to charge administrative fees, and their findings are published annually and made available to IPHA members as well as the HPRA and the Minister for Health.

-The HPRA’s compliance programme is to ensure that medical devices legislation is complied with.
-Compliance is conducted in a number of ways including review of technical documentation, random sampling examination and testing, and auditing of manufacturing facilities or authorised representatives.
-If a HPRA Authorised Officer has reasonable grounds to suspect that there has been an offence under the medical device legislation, they can seek a search warrant to inspect the relevant premises.
-If an offence is committed by a body corporate with the consent, connivance or by the negligence of a director, manager or other officer if the body corporate, that person may be personally liable.
+Proceedings in relation to a summary offence under the 2021 Regulations may be brought and prosecuted by the HPRA.
+As the 2021 Regulations were made under section 32 of the 1995 Act, the same penalty range will apply for medical device offences as for those relating to medicines.
+If an offence is committed by a body corporate with the consent, connivance or by the negligence of a director, manager or other officer of the body corporate, that person may be held to be personally liable in respect of that offence.
 Any person or body corporate found guilty of an offence will be liable on summary conviction and can be subject to six months imprisonment, a fine, or both.

-There are also penalties under the Irish Medtech Code, which, as per the IPHA, is a self-regulatory body.
-The Irish Medtech Association can decide to issue a formal letter of reprimand, issue a letter of reprimand and recommend suspension of the company from the Irish Medtech Association (with various conditions) or recommend expulsion from the Irish Medtech Association.
+There are also potential penalties under the Irish Medtech Code of Ethical Business Practice, which, similar to the IPHA Code, is a self-regulatory code operated by the Irish MedTech Association.
+In cases of proven breaches by its members, the Irish Medtech Association can decide to issue a formal letter of reprimand, issue a letter of reprimand and recommend suspension of the member company from the Irish Medtech Association (with various conditions) or recommend expulsion from the Irish Medtech Association.